 My guest John Steel is the very Animals’ co-founder together with Eric Burdon and is also the only original band member playing into the current incarnation of the band, which is – indeed – still called Animals and Friends and also features Danny Handley, Roberto Ruiz and Mick Gallagher.

 The latter had briefly acted as The Animals’ keyboardist in 1965 before the role went to Dave Rowberry, who kept it until his sudden death in 2003.

-Animals and Friends are embarking on the massive The Animals and Friends Farewell Tour in 2021 and 2022 with more than 50 planned concerts in the UK so far, plus many other confirmed European and Australian dates.
+Animals and Friends are embarking on the massive The Animals and Friends Farewell Tour in 2022 with more than 50 planned concerts in the UK so far, plus many other confirmed European and Australian dates.